gbasler/squid/doc/Transformers.md

 Class `squid.ir.Lowering` provides built-in facilities to automatically inline functions defined in your libraries.
-To do that, you first need to `@embed` the class or object of your choice and annotate its methods with a `@phase('SomePhaseName)`, then construct a `Lowering('SomePhaseName)` which effect is to perform the inlining (n.b., by default only on the top-level term, _not_ recursively and _not_ in a fixed point unless modified with teh appropriate traits).
+To do that, you first need to `@embed` the class or object of your choice and annotate its methods with a `@phase('SomePhaseName)`, then construct a `Lowering('SomePhaseName)` which effect is to perform the inlining (n.b., by default only on the top-level term, _not_ recursively and _not_ in a fixed point unless modified with the appropriate traits).

 Note that given some IR base object `Embedding`, class `Embedding.Lowering` is equivalent to `Embedding.SelfTransformer with squid.ir.Lowering`.